build-canaries/nevergreen-docker/README.md

-# Nevergreen Docker image
+# Nevergreen Docker

 This is the official Nevergreen Docker image.

 ## What is Nevergreen?

-For more info visit https://github.com/build-canaries/nevergreen
+For more info visit [Nevergreen on GitHub](https://github.com/build-canaries/nevergreen).

 ## How to use this image